-Your company vision and mission put your BIG BUSINESS DREAM into words.
+Your business vision and mission put your dreams into words.

 Here are some awesome Vision Statements from some of my favorite brands.
 Some present more succinct Vision Statements, and some are longer, but all seek to communicate succinctly:

-Disney Mission – “The mission of The Walt Disney Company is to be one of the world’s leading producers and providers of entertainment and information.
-Using our portfolio of brands to differentiate our content, services and consumer products, we seek to develop the most creative, innovative and profitable entertainment experiences and related products in the world.”
+“The mission of The Walt Disney Company is to be one of the world’s leading producers and providers of entertainment and information.
+Using our portfolio of brands to differentiate our content, services, and consumer products, we seek to develop the most creative, innovative and profitable entertainment experiences and related products in the world.”
 (Quoted from Disney.com)

-Amazon’s Vision – “Our vision is to be earth’s most customer centric company; to build a place where people can come to find and discover anything they might want to buy online.”
+“Our vision is to be earth’s most customer-centric company; to build a place where people can come to find and discover anything they might want to buy online.“

-Ikea’s Vision – To create a better everyday life for the many people.
+To create a better everyday life for many people.

-- Your Company Vision is global and a statement of passion, beliefs and purpose
+- Your Brand Vision is global and a statement of passion, beliefs, and purpose

-- Your Company Mission is a statement of purpose but more directed around how you will bring your vision to life via your business on a day-in-day-out basis
+- The Mission is a statement of purpose but more directed around how you will bring your vision to life via your business on a day-in-day-out basis

-- Your Company Values are the company defined standards of behavior for each employee to buy into and uphold.
+- Your Brand Values are the company defined standards of behavior for each employee to buy into and uphold.